uwspstar/FullStack/docker/readme.md

 1) Docker server check the image cache first before pull from free service Docker Hub.
 2) After pulling the image, it's saved image cache first.
-3) The Docker server take the single image to memory to create a container of it, and run a signle programe on it.
+3) The Docker server take the single image to memory to create a container of it, and run a single program on it.
 ```
 ```
 To generate this message, Docker took the following steps: